Core Concepts

 Xident uses a Stripe-style dual key model.
 You have two types of API keys:

-Secret Key (sk_*)
+Secret Key (sk_*) — the one you need

 • Used in backend only (Node.js, Python, PHP, Go)